Prising apart geodesics by length in hyperbolic 3-manifolds

-At this point, we shift our focus to lengths of curves rather than characters.
-Let $\Sigma$ be a compact, orientable surface of negative Euler characteristic, possibly with boundary, whose interior $S = {\rm int}(\Sigma)$ of $\Sigma$ then admits a {\em hyperbolic structure}, by which we mean a complete Riemannian metric of curvature $-1$, possibly of infinite area; where relevant, we let $S_x$ denote $S$ equipped with the hyperbolic structure $x$.
+At this point, we shift our focus to the analogous question for lengths of curves rather than characters.
+Let $\Sigma$ be a compact, orientable surface of negative Euler characteristic, possibly with boundary, whose interior $S = {\rm int}(\Sigma)$ then admits a {\em hyperbolic structure}, by which we mean a complete Riemannian metric of curvature $-1$, possibly of infinite area; where relevant, we let $S_x$ denote $S$ equipped with the hyperbolic structure $x$.

 A non-trivial element $c\in \pi_1(S)$ is {\em maximal} if it is not the proper power of another element of $\pi_1(S)$, or equivalently if $\langle c\rangle$ is a maximal cyclic subgroup of $\pi_1(S)$.
-(We will abuse notation and normally repress the base-point when discussing fundamental groups.)
+(We will participate in the standard abuse of notation and normally repress the base-point when discussing fundamental groups.)
 We note that every non-trivial element of $\pi_1(S)$ is either maximal or a proper power of a maximal element, as elements of the fundamental group of a surface are not infinitely divisible.

 A {\em curve} $C$ on $S$ is the free homotopy class corresponding to a maximal element $c\in \pi_1 (S) = \pi_1(\Sigma)$, so that in particular we are explicitly excluding proper powers $c^n$ for $|n|\ge 2$ in this definition.
-We work throughout with {\em unoriented curves}, so that for an element $c\in \pi_1(S)$ with its corresponding curve $C$, we have that $C$ is also the curve corresponding to $c^{-1}$.
-Since curves are free homotopy classes of elements of $\pi_1(S)$, they naturally correspond to conjugacy classes of maximal cyclic subgroups of $\pi_1(S)$.
+We work throughout with {\em unoriented curves}, so that for a maximal element $c\in \pi_1(S)$ with its corresponding curve $C$, we have that $C$ is also the curve corresponding to $c^{-1}$.
+Since curves are free homotopy classes of elements of $\pi_1(S)$, the curves on $S$ naturally correspond to conjugacy classes of maximal cyclic subgroups of $\pi_1(S)$.

-A curve $C$ on $S$ is {\em simple} if there exists a simple representative in its corresponding free homotopy class, by which we mean a non-self-intersecting, closed loop.
+A curve $C$ on $S$ is {\em simple} if it contains a simple representative, by which we mean a non-self-intersecting, closed loop.
 Otherwise, if no such simple representative exists, the curve $C$ is {\em non-simple}.
-A curve $C$ on $S\subset \Sigma$ is {\em peripheral} if $C$ is freely homotopic to a component $\partial \Sigma$.
+A curve $C$ on $S\subset \Sigma$ is {\em peripheral} if $C$ is freely homotopic to a component of $\partial \Sigma$.
 Note that peripheral curves are necessarily simple.

 For a non-simple curve $C$, the {\em self-intersection number} of $C$ is the minimum number of times any representative in the free homotopy class $C$ intersects itself.